 Having cash value in a whole life insurance policy, then, can be a useful option in an overall financial portfolio in addition to providing protection.

 Essentially, shorter premium policies have higher annual premiums, but build up cash value more quickly.
 By contrast, longer premium policies have lower annual premiums, but don’t build up cash value as fast.

 “One way to think about these choices is like a 15-year versus a 30-year mortgage,” said Doug Collins, financial planning director at Fortis Lux Financial in New York City.
 “You need to pay more monthly for the 15-year mortgage, but you will be done paying off your home sooner.
 And there can be other advantages, such as higher cash accumulation for shorter pay-period policies.”

-Take, for an illustrative example, a 40-year-old, healthy woman (nonsmoker) buying a $250,000 whole life policy.
-What would be the difference between a policy paid up in 15 annual payments versus a policy where payments were stretched over 60 years until she reached age 100.2
+Take, for example, a 40-year-old, healthy woman (nonsmoker) buying a $250,000 whole life insurance policy.
+What would be the difference in guaranteed cash value between a policy paid up in 15 annual payments versus a policy where payments were stretched over 60 years until she reached age 100.2

-As this example illustrates, the 15-pay policy builds more than twice as much cash value as the 100-pay policy in 15 years.
+As this example demonstrates, the 15-pay policy builds more than twice as much guaranteed cash value as the 100-pay policy in 15 years.

 “For certain clients, a 15-pay policy can be an awesome product,” said Elan Moas, an investment adviser representative with Coastal Wealth in Ft.
 Lauderdale, Florida.
 “It provides the protection of a to-age-100 policy, but it’s paid up after 15 years.
 Because of this, you have higher early cash value without any further premiums due after the 15th year.
 That coupled with the favorable borrowing rate means you can get a retirement income stream from the policy on very good terms.”